-The Subadviser primarily uses proprietary, fundamental research to seek to identify companies for investment that can exhibit sustained, above-average growth with attractive financial characteristics, such as superior profit margins on invested capital.
-The Subadviser normally evaluates these characteristics over a 3 to 5 year time horizon.
+The Subadviser primarily uses proprietary, fundamental research to seek to identify companies for investment that can exhibit sustained, above-average growth with attractive financial characteristics, such as superior profit margins and returns on invested capital.
+The Subadviser normally evaluates these characteristics over a three to five year time horizon.
 The Subadviser may, from time to time and at its discretion, seek to hedge the value of a portion of the Fund's foreign currency exposure to attempt to preserve the value of the Fund's investments in U.S. dollar terms.
 However, the Subadviser does not normally expect to hedge the Fund's foreign currency exposure.

 When evaluating individual companies for investment, the Subadviser normally focuses on the following: